GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 **Overview**

-This article guides public officers to sign up for TechPass account and and a [SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/) licence to onboard their non-GSIB device to SEED.
+This article guides public officers to sign up for TechPass account and request for a [SEED](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/#/) licence to onboard their non-GSIB device to SEED.

 <div class="tip">
 <p>Note for GCC 1.0 users:</p>